-If you are remote desktop to a windows prior to Windows 7 or Windows server 2008 R2
+If you are remote desktop to a Windows operating system prior to Windows 7 or Windows server 2008 R2

 Launch the remote desktop client from the command line by using the following command: